fabriziodea/DevopsPractical/README.md

 * It transfer the docker-compose.yaml file to the Swarm manager node,
 * It runs the Ansible playbook, where it provisions the software and the dependencies required to each VMs involved with the application.
 * Once all the VMs have the required software and the images are available on Dockerhub it deploys the application.

-Here is a picture of the Jenkins pipeline:

 ## Dockerhub and Nexus
 The services images are available on a public repository at https://hub.docker.com/.